 Data is central to building the case for change.
 We need to understand how well we’re doing.
 Policy in Practice is helping us track the outcomes of the people we’ve been working with and compare them to people we’ve not engaged, to evidence the impact of our new approach.

-Explore your data over time to prevent hardship
+LIFT lets you explore your data over time

-Identify people in danger of crisis before it hits.
-Target support where it will be most effective.
-Track changes to see which of your activities are working.
+You can identify people in danger of crisis before it hits and target support where it will be most effective, preventing hardship.
+Then track changes to see which of your activities are working.

 Households in debt

 Working with households in debt

 How the LIFT Dashboard can help you support people in debt.

 How the LIFT Dashboard can help you support vulnerable households as they move onto Universal Credit.

 How the LIFT Dashboard can help you tackle homelessness and meet the requirements of the Homelessness Reduction Act.

 One of the first people to record was a household that was identified by the LIFT dashboard at risk.
 They were behind in their council tax, tax debt, they had liability orders and because of the money that we were able to get for them, that cleared out the old debt and they are now currently paid to debt for 2019 and 2020.